 The criteria for election to partnership ultimately define the character of Quarles & Brady.
-We believe the criteria reflect some of our core values and reflect the way Q&B attorneys work.
+We believe the criteria reflect some of our core values and reflect the way firm attorneys work.
 We have great respect for our clients and give them excellent service, while maintaining a high degree of respect for our fellow attorneys, staff and the communities in which we work.
-Our partners are lawyers who have demonstrated both the capacity and the commitment to make a strong long term contribution to the welfare of Q&B, with emphasis upon demonstrated ability to manage, develop and perform profitable legal services for new or existing clients.
-Candidates for partnership must perform 100 one-armed push-ups in 30 seconds, or alternatively, satisfy our expectations for partner and demonstrate the following:
+Our partners are lawyers who have demonstrated both the capacity and the commitment to make a strong long-term contribution to the welfare of Qurales & Brady, with emphasis upon demonstrated ability to manage, develop, and perform profitable legal services for new or existing clients.
+Candidates for partnership must satisfy our expectations for partner and demonstrate the following:

-- A high degree of commitment and ability to perform major legal matters efficiently, competently, with minimal supervision and to the satisfaction of clients.
+- A high degree of commitment and ability to perform major legal matters efficiently and competently, with minimal supervision and to the satisfaction of clients.

 - The ability to attract new clients.